DataDog/hiring-engineers/answers.md

 5. Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.

-6. When this monitor sends you an email notification, take a screenshot of the email that it sends you.
+6. When this monitor sends you an email notification, take a screen-shot of the email that it sends you.

 7. Bonus Question: Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
 Set up two scheduled downtimes for this monitor:

 One that silences it from 7pm to 9am daily on M-F,
 And one that silences it all day on Sat-Sun.

-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+Make sure that your email is notified when you schedule the downtime and take a screen-shot of that notification.

-Collecting APM Data:
+Collecting APM Data
+==

-Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:
+1. Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:

 from flask import Flask
 import logging
 import sys

-# Have flask use stdout as the logger
+Have flask use stdout as the logger

 main_logger = logging.getLogger()
 main_logger.setLevel(logging.DEBUG)
 c = logging.StreamHandler(sys.stdout)